 The successor to the Antioch Redevelopment Agency is the Antioch City Council.
 As factories started closing in the 1960s, people started moving away from the industrial town of Antioch, and the downtown area suffered with the loss of retailers following residents.
 According to the 2020 AI, past revitalization efforts have been largely considered failures; the constant recipe suggested over the years has been the addition of high-density housing downtown, which would provide nearby customers for shops and restaurants.
 The four east County cities (Antioch, Brentwood, Oakley, and Pittsburg) have also launched a website, eastcounty4you.com, to connect businesses and development opportunities in the region.
-The website promotes available sites, demographics, and business reports, and allows side-by-side comparison of communities to highlight the advantages of locating a business there.
+The website promotes available sites, demographics, and business reports, http://urbanhabitat.org/sites/default/files/UH%20Policy%20Brief2016.pdf.